microsoft/devicescript/website/docs/api/vm.md

 # Web Assembly Virtual Machine

 The `@devicescript/vm` package contains DeviceScript C virtual machine compiled to Web Assembly.
-It allows you to run bytecode in node.js and browsers (this package is used in the [CLI](/api/cli/))
+It allows you to run bytecode in node.js and browsers

+This package is used in the [CLI](/api/cli/) and in developer tools web page.

 To add to your project, you can use